save money and the environment with an eco-friendly office

 Insulation provides the best return on your investment when looking to make your home and home office warmer.
 It also helps to keep the heat out during summer.

-Insulation is usually easily installed and the payback period for insulating is usually a couple of years.
-Hot air rises so high levels of insulation in the ceiling will work the best for you.
+Insulation is usually easily installed and the payback period for insulating is typically a couple of years.
+Hot air will rise.
+So high levels of insulation in the ceiling will work the best for you.

-If you have timber floors, you will get drafts from the floor up.
+If you have timber floors, you will get drafts coming from the sub-floor, through the gaps in the floorboards and an upward direction.
 Insulation such as reflective foil insulation with foam insert, which comes in a sheet, can be installed under the floor to stop these drafts.

 If you want to insulate your windows, but don’t want to replace them, then you might consider heavy drapes with a pelmet.
-This will keep the heat in overnight.
+Heavy curtains and pelmets will help to keep heat in overnight.

 Or you might consider installing or having installed a second transparent acrylic or glass sheet to your window frame.
-This will slow the heat flow and will also help reduce any outside noise.
+This second layer on your window will slow the heat flow and will also help reduce any outside noise.

-Painting is the most readily way to jazz up your office for the New Year.
+Painting is the readiest way to jazz up your office for the New Year.
 If you use low emission paint, which has low levels or zero levels of volatile organic compounds, then you can paint in an environmentally friendly way.
-And reduce your business ecological footprint.
+And reduce your ecological footprint.